-4.1 Credit Risk
+4.1 Credit risk

 Credit risk is the bank's most material risk and is managed in accordance with the bank's comprehensive risk management control framework.
 The Credit Standard sets out the principles under which the bank is prepared to assume credit risk.
-Responsibility for credit risk resides with the bank's business units, supported by the bank's Credit Risk function and with oversight, as with other risks, by the bank's risk committees and ultimately the Board.
+Responsibility for credit risk resides with the bank's business units, supported by the bank's Credit Risk function and with oversight, as with other risks, by the bank's risk committees and ultimately the Roard

 The principal executive management committee responsible for overseeing credit risk is the Credit Risk Management Committee (CRMC).
-The credit committees for both Personal and Business Banking (PBB) and Corporate and Investment Banking (CIB) report directly to CRMC and indirectly to the Board Credit Committee (BCC).
+The credit committees for the segments Consumer and High Net Worth (CHNW), Business and Commercial Banking (BCB) and Corporate and Investment Banking (CIB) report directly to CRMC and indirectly to the Board Credit Committee.

-CRMC is responsible for making decisions on credit risk.
-The CRMC recommends the approval of all counterparty large exposures and insider lending transactions to the extent required by BoB regulations.
+The purpose of CRMC is to establish and define the principles under which the country is prepared to assume credit risk and the overall framework for the consistent and unified governance, identification, measurement, management and reporting of credit risk.
+The committee recommends approval of all counterparty large exposures and insider lending transactions to the extent required by BoB regulations.
 All such approval requests are made to the bank's Board of directors.

-The BCC is the principal board committee responsible for the oversight of credit risk, with CRMC having oversight responsibility for reviewing credit impairment adequacy.
+The Board Credit Committee is the principal board committee responsible for the oversight of credit risk, with CRMC having oversight and responsibility for reviewing credit impairment adequacy.